 NAATI considers a native English-speaker to be someone who has been educated (in English) in a country where English is an official language.

-If you are seeking an English Proficiency exemption for Recognised Practising, Certified Provisional or Certified credentials, please provide evidence of completing your entire secondary education (equivalent to Australian secondary education year 12) at an institution where English was the primary language of instruction.
+- Completing your secondary (equivalent to Australian secondary education year 12) and tertiary education at an institution/s where English was the primary language of instruction.

 Any evidence provided must show the number of years completed (i.e. 2013-2017).